 It is only after Before I wake reaches midway that it actually starts to dwindle.
 You find Jessie actually reaching out for shriveled dark enclaves fearlessly which makes you question how fearless she really is.
 You would have wimped out from that dreary situation or maybe called the police first, and maybe made it a universal thing for everybody to see.

-For some I would say the final revelation might not have tingled their brains.
+For some, I would say the final revelation might not have tingled their brains.
 It is because there was no reasoning to follow it up immediately.
 I am sure some must be wondering how an imaginative nightmarish creation could be stopped by a sheer memory glimpse.
-Throws you in a thoughtful territory for a second, which is actually quite good for your head.
+Throws you into a thoughtful territory for a second, which is actually quite good for your head.
 At least you are thinking!